 For Your Information

-- This recipe calls for 2 pounds of riced cauliflower - you can buy two packages riced cauliflower or one large head cauliflower (about 3 pounds) and rice your own.
+- This recipe calls for 2 pounds of riced cauliflower.
+You can buy two packages of riced cauliflower or one large head cauliflower (about 3 pounds) and rice your own.

 The Best Cauliflower for Mashed Cauliflower

 The best cauliflower for making creamy mashed cauliflower is the prepackaged "riced" cauliflower.
 Because the riced cauliflower is already cut into tiny pieces, it will cook faster and mash easier without any extra prep work on your part.